huggingface/transformers/docs/source/en/model_doc/idefics3.md

 Tips:

-- The input given to the model will be resized by default such that the longest side is 4*364.
+- By default, the input given to the model will be resized by default such that the longest side is 4*364.
 For faster inference, set `do_resize` to `False`.

 This model was contributed by [amyeroberts](https://huggingface.co/amyeroberts) and [andimarafioti](https://huggingface.co/andito).
-The original code can be found [here](<INSERT LINK TO GITHUB REPO HERE>).

 ## Idefics3Config